Mimmy Gondwe: Political career

 In March 2019, the Democratic Alliance announced their parliamentary candidate lists for the May general election.
 Gondwe was number 12 on its national list, a high position for someone who was not a sitting MP.
 She was easily elected to the National Assembly in the election.

 On 5 June 2019, Gondwe was appointed as Shadow Deputy Minister of State Security under Shadow Minister Dianne Kohler-Barnard.
 Gondwe served on the Joint Constitutional Review Committee, on the Joint Standing Committee on Intelligence and the Ad Hoc Committee to Initiate and Introduce Legislation Amending Section 25 of the Constitution.

 Gondwe was promoted to Shadow Deputy Minister of Public Service and Administration on 5 December 2020.
 On 7 December, she became a Member of the Portfolio Committee on Public Service and Administration, Performance Monitoring & Evaluation.

 Gondwe was also a Member of the Section 194 Enquiry Committee which was established on 7 April 2021 to determine if there are grounds for the removal of Adv Busisiwe Mkhwebane as Public Protector.

 On 2 November 2023, Gondwe was appointed Shadow Minister of Public Enterprises by John Steenhuisen, succeeding Ghaleb Cachalia, who was sacked from the shadow cabinet for making a comment on the Gaza war.

 Gondwe was re-elected to the National Assembly in the 2024 general election.
-The DA then entered into a coalition government with the African National Congress which saw Gondwe be appointed Deputy Minister of Higher Education.
+The DA then entered into a coalition government with the African National Congress which saw Gondwe appointed Deputy Minister of Higher Education.

+On 17 June 2026, the newly elected DA leader Geordin Hill-Lewis wrote to Ramaphosa requesting that he remove Gondwe as the Deputy Minister of Higher Education.
+Ramaphosa agreed to Hill-Lewis's request on 30 June, removing her from government.